Merchant Configuration

 pendingstatus, and not expired - Merchant check — the merchant must have x402 enabled

-- Transaction structure — exactly two transfer operations (net + fee)
+- Transaction structure — exactly one transfer operation

-- Amount validation — both transfers meet or exceed the required amounts
+- Amount validation — the transfer meets or exceeds the session amount

-- Currency validation — transfers match the session currency (HIVE or HBD)
+- Currency validation — the transfer matches the session currency (HIVE or HBD)

 - Nonce uniqueness — each payment nonce can only be used once (prevents replay attacks)